 // Helen Svoboda is a double bassist, vocalist & composer.

-A musician who absolutely defies categorisation
+“A musician who absolutely defies categorisation”

 ARTISTRY //

-WIth Finnish/Australian heritage, Svoboda lived and studied in the Netherlands and Germany between the years of 2018-20, specializing in soloistic double bass composition.
+WIth Finnish/Australian heritage, Svoboda lived and studied in the Netherlands and Germany between the years of 2018-20, specialising in soloistic double bass composition.
 Driven by the spontaneity of improvisation and the novelty of large wooden instruments, she emits a carefree, quirky energy into all aspects of her artistic practice.
 Her inner being channels facets of childlike playfulness and raw intensity amidst a “purposeful storm” (Charlotte Haesen, Jazz Maastricht), her music combining “soaring vocalisations ... twisted with intense displays of double bass” (Scott Murphy, Heavy Blog is Heavy 2020), with the sole aim of honest, soulful sentiment.

 PROJECTS/ALBUMS //

-Svoboda has also featured on albums across a range of other projects: she was recently invited as a special guest as part of Sebastian Gramss' Hard Boiled Wonderland (2020) in which she composed and performed a spoken-word piece about the Australian Bushfires; Andrew Saragossi’s ‘Loose Leaf’ debut album How We Cope (2023); Niran Dasika's Assorted Drones (2020); Caleb Colledge’s folk/spoken word album Yarns (2018); and a number of improvised trios including a collaborative release with Melbourne pianist Joseph O’Connor (Aus National Jazz Award Winner) and Timothy Green (drums) on 577 Records - Time Together, Time Apart.
+Svoboda has also featured on albums across a range of other projects: she was invited as a special guest on Sebastian Gramss' Hard Boiled Wonderland (2020) in which she composed and performed a spoken-word piece about the Australian Bushfires; Andrew Saragossi’s ‘Loose Leaf’ debut album How We Cope (2023); Niran Dasika's Assorted Drones (2020); Caleb Colledge’s folk/spoken word album Yarns (2018); and a number of improvised trios including a collaborative release with Melbourne pianist Joseph O’Connor (Aus National Jazz Award Winner) and Timothy Green (drums) on 577 Records - Time Together, Time Apart.

 “Extraordinary.” — LIMELIGHT Magazine